 How many things have you given your full attention to today?
 If you’re like most everyone, it isn’t many.
-And while you might think that you’re doing a really great job at keeping 100 balls in the air simultaneously (maybe only dropping a few dozen here or there), the sad truth is that you are probably terrible at multitasking.
-In fact, just two percent of all people are good at multitasking; these are the rare and unique individuals who are genuinely able to do more than one activity simultaneously without losing either efficiency or quality.
-In fact, the other 98% of us aren’t focusing on two things at one time (the traditional definition of multitasking).
+And while you might think that you’re doing a great job at keeping 100 balls in the air simultaneously (maybe only dropping a few dozen here or there), the sad truth is that you are probably terrible at multitasking.
+Just two percent of all people are good at multitasking; these are the rare and unique individuals who are genuinely able to do more than one activity simultaneously without losing either efficiency or quality.
+The other 98% of us aren’t focusing on two things at one time (the traditional definition of multitasking).
 Instead, what we are doing is switching our attention from task to task extremely quickly, which isn’t all that impressive.
 It’s pretty much impossible for the vast majority of us to do things like writing an email while talking on the phone at the same time.

 The more likely we are to think that we are super-awesome at multitasking, the worse we probably perform.
-People who are the most likely to multitask aren’t doing so because they have the ability, but because they are actually less able to block out distractions and focus on a singular task.
-In fact, people who multitask tend to be impulsive, sensation-seeking, overconfident of their multitasking abilities, and less capable of multitasking.
+People who are the most likely to multitask aren’t doing so because they have the ability, but because they are less able to block out distractions and focus on a singular task.
+People who multitask tend to be impulsive, sensation-seeking, overconfident of their multitasking abilities, and less capable of multitasking.
 We are particularly erroneously overconfident when we try to do two visual tasks simultaneously, such as driving and texting.
 In reality, we are slightly better at combining a visual function and an auditory one than we are at connecting two visual tasks.
 But make no mistake, the vast majority of us are terrible at combining any two tasks, regardless of whether they are visual or auditory.

 Frighteningly, “super multitaskers” have been found to have brains that are less effective and efficient all of the time – even when they aren’t actively attempting to multitask.
 People who multitasked while performing cognitive tasks experienced IQ drops similar to those that are seen in people who have forgone an entire night of sleep or who have just smoked marijuana.
-In fact, multitasking can drop a man’s IQ by about 15 points.
+Multitasking can drop a man’s IQ by about 15 points.

 Dopamine, the same neurotransmitter that is involved in all addiction, spikes every time that we complete a small task, such as checking our email or Facebook accounts.
-That’s why these sorts of tasks are sometimes referred to as a “neural addiction.”
-You are literally addicted to checking email and social media accounts.
+That’s why these sorts of functions are sometimes referred to as a “neural addiction.”
+You are addicted to checking email and social media accounts.
 If it sounds like that’s not a good thing, it’s because that is most certainly not a good thing.

 People who frequently use several media devices at one time have a lower density of grey-matter in the part of the brain responsible for emotional control and empathy.
-When researchers placed people in a room that contained both a television and computer to use for half an hour, the participants switched their eyes back and forth between the two devices about every fourteen seconds.
+When researchers placed people in a room that contained both television and computer to use for half an hour, the participants switched their eyes back and forth between the two devices about every fourteen seconds.
 Funny thing, though – they thought that they were only switching back and forth between the two devices about 15 times in half an hour.
 The reality was ten times as often as they believed.

 It’s not just your mental health that is adversely affected by all of this multitasking.
 Multitasking, or attempting to multitask, increases levels of cortisol (a steroid hormone known as the “stress hormone”) in the body.
 Paired with epinephrine, cortisol is part of the infamous “fight or flight” response.
 These two hormones flood the body with glucose, inhibit insulin production, cause the arteries to narrow, increase hunger signals sent to the brain, negatively impacts the immune system, and increase blood pressure.
 There’s more, actually, but I think that’s enough to make my point.